-Apple Unveils Updated iPad with Lowest-Ever Price
+Apple unveils updated iPad with lowest-ever price

-Apple Inc (AAPL) unveiled an updated version of its iPad tablet with a brighter screen on Tuesday, available to order from Friday and with a $329 starting price that is the lowest ever for a full-sized tablet from Apple.
+M – Apple Inc unveiled an updated version of its iPad tablet with a brighter screen on Tuesday, available to order from Friday and with a $329 starting price that is the lowest ever for a full-sized tablet from Apple.

 Continue Reading Below